 A Problem for the Gospels?

 One might think that all these problems for memory and eyewitness testimony place one in a position of uncomfortable skepticism toward memory in general.
 Upon reflection, however, this can’t be the proper conclusion.
 As a preliminary consideration, the skeptic’s own framework makes it difficult to maintain that our memory is generally unreliable.
 This point of view is evolution through natural selection.
-According to this view, the selective pressures of a creature’s environment would make it very unlikely for a such a faulty trait to either develop or be preserved.
+The selective pressures of a creature’s environment, therefore, would make it very unlikely for a such a faulty trait to either develop or be preserved.
 In addition to this, and more simply, the human experience of memory is one of general reliability at a minimum.
 You have a generally reliable memory!
 Considering all the problems just discussed, then, how can one reconcile these facts?

 The first point to keep in mind when solving this apparent conflict is that the lab does not usually resemble the real world.
 The experimental conditions under which these mistakes in memory often occur are not typically the conditions you’ll find in normal, every-day life.
 In fact, these memory experiments are specifically engineered to induce false memories.
 So, we shouldn’t be surprised when these carefully crafted situations lead to the desired outcome.
 We also shouldn’t be surprised that our memories function reliably outside of such conditions.